LJacobDev/contact-reminder/dev_notes.md

 Build app functionality and eventually better UI appearance now that CI/CD pipeline is in place

-### make the navbar buttons actual buttons instead of divs so they don't have text selection

-divs work like nav buttons but makes the text selectable.
-I could either see if disabling text selection is possible or switch to buttons

 ### expand on the pinia store functionality

 next I can fill out more store functionality for saving and loading, importing, exporting, and clearing, and then work out more about the contact and interaction data structures and views of how to show and edit them